 Buying the Right-Sized Stuff for My Spaces

-I snagged this quick picture during part of the pantry work, and it’s of something that’s made my life a TON easier since purchasing.
-And yet, it’s so stupid.
+I snagged this quick picture during part of the pantry work, and it’s something that’s made my life a TON easier since purchasing.
+And yet, it’s so simple.
 It’s my dog’s rolling food bin that neatly tucks under the bottom shelf in the pantry.

 Prior to plunking down the $13 bucks (or about that amount, I can’t remember anymore, but it was priced somewhere between “too cheap not to snatch up” and “seriously? for a plastic bin?” which for me is right around the $12.99 mark), I had been using a smaller plastic bucket that held about half of the amount that comes in one of those comically large dog food bags (seeing me carrying one on my shoulders through the pet store is probably very entertaining for passers-by).
 The problem, obviously, is that if it was a new bag, that would mean half of it would still have to sit in the original bag, bundled up until Charlie ate the first half, and then I’d get to empty the bag.
 Forget about re-filling the bin more often than that, because that’s just crazy talk.